 But, yesterday being the fete de la musique, with outdoor music and concerts taking place all over France, I couldn't really complain.
 Early evening - before heading over to Martine's village for an outdoor concert of Celtic music and roasted pig - I took Biff and my bike and headed to a quiet country lane to run him.

 My Portuguese neighbours, who were drinking beers on their doorstep, watched our departure with the usual interest.
 I was then surprised to find one of them following me up the country lane in an attempt to persuade me to have une verre de porto with him later that evening.

 I told the Portuguese neighbour I was going out and wouldn't be back until late but he wouldn't take no for an answer.
-When I returned, just after midnight (after an excellent evening - one of the highlights of which was a long-haired, tattooed man vigorously and expertly carving up the pig) he was waiting in a cloud of CK-One, with a lairy and hopeful expression on his face.
+When I returned, just after midnight (after an excellent evening - one of the highlights of which was a long-haired, tattooed man vigorously and expertly carving up the pig) he was waiting in a cloud of CK-One, with a hopeful expression on his face.
 The party, meanwhile, was in full swing.